Hiyoteam/hackchat-client-plus/README.md

 - Fast quote (To reply to a certain message, just rightclick the sender's nickname) (thanks to <https://crosst.chat> for this part of code)
 - *Autocolor (When joining a channel, the client will automatically change your nickname color to what you want with a `changecolor` command.
 As you dont need to set color mannually every time, your nickname wont be colorless any more.)
 - Better reconnect (When you are disconnected from the server, the client will reconnect with your nickname with an extra underline to avoid being blocked because of having the same nickname as your former connection which still exists in the server.
 And if it fails to reconnect, when you try to send something the client will try reconnecting again.)
-- No line overflows (The same with official client.)
+- No line overflows, *even for block-level latex formulas*.
+(The same with official client. *And even better.*)
-- More picture source can be rendered (SM-MS and postimages and 路过图床 and so on.)
+- More picture source can be rendered (SM-MS and postimages and 路过图床 and catbox and so on.)
 - No iPhone scaling issue (When an iPhone user clicks on the input field, the website won't be scaled.)
 - *Soft mention (When you mention somebody with an @ by clicking his or her nickname, the client can add a space between the @ and the nickname so that he or she won't be notified.)
 - *Message log (If you choose to record messages, when the websocket connection receives a message, the json data will recorded in a string and when the client shows a message to you, the text will be recorded in a more readable format in a string.
 You can copy the string to the clipboard.
 However, if you close the tab, this log will no longer exist.)